 Methodology

-This research will utilise Fleming’s updated VARK questionnaire [19] to measure the mix and strength of students’ preferred learning mode.
-The questionnaire consists of 16 scenarios, each swith 4 options, each corresponding to a different information input preference, namely V, A, R and K. Users are asked to tick all options that apply to them in a particular situation.
-The VARK questionnaire’s validity has been examined using exploratory factor and Rasch analyses and the VARK questionnaire confirmed as suitable as a low stake diagnostic tool, ewhich can be used to make study approach recommendations, although more research is required to confirm its suitability as a robust research instrument [24], [25].
+This research utilises Fleming’s updated VARK questionnaire [19] to measure the blend and the strength of students’ preferred learning mode.
+The questionnaire consists of 16 scenarios, each of which includes four options corresponding to a different information input preference, namely, VARK.
+Users are asked to tick all options that apply to them in a specific situation.
+The VARK questionnaire’s validity has been examined using exploratory factor and Rasch analyses, with the questionnaire confirmed to be suitable as a low-stake diagnostic tool, one that can be used to make study approach recommendations, while more research is required to confirm its suitability as a robust research instrument [24], [25].

 Table 1.
 Classification of study habits/approaches.